matepak/chatme/README.md

-# chatme_clientserver
+# Hhatme
-Simple chat app using .Net.Sockets
+Chap app using a .Net.Sockets